-- A. Once the trial has begun, teachers, attorney coaches, alternates, and spectators are not allowed to communicate (including signaling and passing notes) with the teams. - (Virtual) Once the trial has begun, teachers, attorney coaches, substitute team members, and other attendees are not allowed to communicate (including chat feature-except when allowed in individual rules, signaling, texting, IM, passing notes, etc.) with the teams. - B. The Mock Trial Competition is a bench trial.
-Attorneys and witnesses are not allowed to verbally address the scoring attorneys as if they were a jury. - C. Communication between trial attorneys is allowed during the trial but must be non-disruptive.
+- A. Once the trial has begun, teachers, attorney coaches, alternates, and spectators are not allowed to communicate (including but not limited to signaling, texting, and passing notes) with the teams. - (Virtual) Once the trial has begun, teachers, attorney coaches, substitute team members, and other attendees are not allowed to communicate (including chat feature except when allowed in individual rules, signaling, texting, IM, passing notes, etc.) with the teams. - B. The Mock Trial Competition is a bench trial.
+Attorneys and witnesses cannot verbally address the scoring attorneys as if they were a jury. - C. Communication between trial attorneys is allowed during the trial but must be non-disruptive.
 (Virtual) Communication between trial attorneys (and the defendant) is allowed during the trial using the private chat feature only. - D. The defendant may sit at the counsel table and communicate with the defense attorneys.
 All communication must be non-disruptive to the trial. - (Virtual) The defendant is present during the trial.
-Under the conditions of an online trial, any witness that reasonably knows or should know the defendant, is assumed to have correctly identified the defendant as the defendant in this case. - E. After the pretrial, the pretrial attorneys may not sit with the trial attorneys and may not communicate with the trial attorneys at any time. - (Virtual) The pretrial attorneys may not communicate with the trial attorneys or with any other team member at any time. - F. Once the trial has begun, there must be no communication with student team members. - G. If any section on rule 3.3 has been violated, scorers must deduct five points per score sheet per violation.
+Under the conditions of an online trial, any witness who reasonably knows or should know the defendant is assumed to have correctly identified the defendant as the defendant in this case. - E. After the pretrial, the pretrial attorney may not sit with the trial attorneys and may not communicate with the trial attorneys at any time. - (Virtual) The pretrial attorneys may not communicate with the trial attorneys or with any other team member at any time. - F. Once the trial has begun, there must be no communication with student team members, except for the 30-second rule. - G. If any section of rule 3.3 has been violated, scorers must deduct five points per score sheet per violation.